ajakubek/python-llist/docs/index.rst

       Number of elements in the list.
 0 if list is empty.
       This attribute is read-only.

-   SLList objects also support the following methods:
+   sllist objects also support the following methods:

    .. method:: append(x)

-      Add *x* to the right side of the list and return inserted :class:`SLListNode`.
+      Add *x* to the right side of the list and return inserted :class:`sllistnode`.

-      Argument *x* might be a :class:`SLListNode`.
+      Argument *x* might be a :class:`sllistnode`.
 In that case a new node will be created and initialized with the value extracted from *x*.

       This method has O(1) complexity.